syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Load the document
+'Loads the document

 Dim lDoc As New PdfLoadedDocument("inputAnnotation.pdf")

-'Get the first page from the document
+'Gets the first page from the document

 Dim page As PdfLoadedPage = TryCast(lDoc.Pages(0), PdfLoadedPage)

-'Get the annotation collection
+'Gets the annotation collection

 Dim annotations As PdfLoadedAnnotationCollection = page.Annotations

-'Remove the first annotation
+'Removes the first annotation

 annotations.RemoveAt(0)

-'Save the document
+'Saves the document

 lDoc.Save("sample.pdf")